-A continuing theme throughout this parliament has been the need to improve transport resilience in winter weather and for better communication with travellers facing disruption, whether at Gatwick on Christmas Eve 2013, rail passengers south of the Thames in December 2010, or motorists caught up in road closures caused by snow and ice.
+A continuing theme throughout this parliament has been the need to improve transport resilience in winter weather and for better communication with travellers facing disruption, whether at Gatwick on Christmas Eve 2013, rail passengers south of the

 Following the expensive chaos of the failed West Coast main line tendering process, we called for major changes to the way rail franchises are awarded.
 No doubt further work will be done in this area in the future.
 More recently we called for the Secretary of State to use his franchise specification powers to require the removal of the outdated and unpopular Pacer trains from the rail network by 2020.
-I welcome the acceptance of our recommendation for the Northern Rail franchise: the rail regulator has cautioned about the safety of the continued use of Pacers, which have no place on busy routes around cities such as Liverpool, Manchester, and Leeds.
+I welcome the acceptance of our recommendation for the Northern Rail franchise: the rail regulator has cautioned about the safety of the continued use of Pacers, which have no place on busy routes around cities such as Liverpool,

 We called on the Government to build on the great success of the 2012 Paralympic Games through improving access to transport for people with disabilities, enabling disabled people to participate more in society.